VisiumCH/AMLD-2021-Sketchy/README.md

 Click on `File -> Open notebooks` and a window similar as the one below should open
 ![image](https://github.com/VisiumCH/AMLD-2021-Sketchy/blob/workshop_notebook/notebooks/workshop/images/window.png)

-As in the image, write VisiumCH as user, VisiumCH/AMLD-2021-Sketchy as repository, choose the workshop_notebooks branch and click the notebooks:
+Write VisiumCH as user, VisiumCH/AMLD-2021-Sketchy as repository, choose the workshop_notebooks branch and click on the notebooks:

 - AMLD-2021-Sketchy-Demo1_Training.ipynb
 - AMLD-2021-Sketchy-Demo2_Performance.ipynb